VoxelPrismatic/basic-ai/README.md

 This program uses 3 strings, 3 lists, and many variables to make it work

+There is one thing to note: The TI CONNECT CE software breaks the program on first run.
+Please use alpha11 (or later) unless you know how to program in BASIC

+     The CharMap (looks like "eE...") needs to be retyped by hand, also the DelVar commands need to be redone.
+This is a compatability issue and cannot be fixed via software :(

   STRINGS

     [str0] Responses.
 Broken up by "Θ", so don't respond with it, because the bot breaks.